chaffin/ISSEP/docs/domain-1/task-1.1.md

 ### 1.1.6 Determine least common mechanism

-Least common mechanism  To minimize the amount of mechanism common to more than one user and depended on by all users.[^1] Every shared mechanism (especially one involving shared variables) represents a potential information path between users and must be designed with great care to be sure it does not unintentionally compromise security.[^2]
+Least common mechanism  is to minimize the amount of mechanism common to more than one user and depended on by all users.[^1] Every shared mechanism (especially one involving shared variables) represents a potential information path between users and must be designed with great care to be sure it does not unintentionally compromise security.[^2]

 Wallach explains the principle of **least common mechanism** concerning its dangers of sharing state among different programs, suggesting that if one program can corrupt a shared state, it can then corrupt other programs which depend on it.[^3]